Truck Accident Attorneys

 Truck Accidents Lawsuits Are Complex

-Although truck accidents are similar to car accidents in many ways, investigating and litigating crashes involving tractor trailers is much more complex.
-There are myriad federal and state laws that regulate the trucking industry.
-The FMCA is the regulatory body responsible for oversight of the trucking industry on a federal level, and there are laws that touch on nearly every aspect of trucking.
+Although truck accidents are similar to car accidents in many ways, investigating and litigating crashes involving an 18-wheeler, tractor-trailer, or semi-truck is much more complex.
+There are several federal and state laws that regulate the trucking industry.
+The FMCSA is the regulatory body responsible for oversight of the trucking industry on a federal level, and there are laws that touch on nearly every aspect of trucking.
 For example, truck drivers must obtain and keep current a special driver license, limit the number of hours they drive each day, and keep detailed logs of their driving time and trips taken.
 Trucking companies must regularly inspect and maintain their trucks, and abide by other federal and state regulations.
-It is therefore imperative that anyone who has been injured in a truck accident contact an experienced attorney.
+It is therefore imperative that anyone who has been injured in a truck accident contact an experienced truck injury attorney.

 In addition to being subject to a complex system of laws, a truck accident may involve multiple sources of liability, including the truck driver himself, the trucking company, and insurance companies.
-Sorting out whose actions led to the accident and who holds the liability for those actions is best left to an experienced attorney who knows how to handle trucking cases.
+Sorting out whose actions led to the accident and who holds the liability for those actions is best left to experienced truck accident attorneys who know how to handle trucking cases.

-Damages available to victims of tractor trailer accidents include compensatory damages for items such as medical bills, lost income, and pain and suffering.
+Damages available to victims of 18-wheeler accidents include compensatory damages for items such as medical bills, lost income, and pain and suffering.
 Depending on the circumstances, punitive damages, or damages designed to punish a defendant for particularly bad conduct, may be available as well.
 A family member pursuing a wrongful death lawsuit brought on behalf of a loved one may seek only punitive damages.
+We can help.
+Contact us today for a free consultation.